 East of Great Slave is a regal, lonesome realm – the treeless zone of the Barrens.
 Here, rivers flow clear, herds of caribou stretch to the far horizon, and wolves survey their empire from atop ancient outcrops, impervious to human visitors.

 The Barrenlands give birth to icy rivers that jostle through the rock-ribbed landscape, bound for the far Arctic.
-You’ve heard rumours of these waterways: the Thelon, Coppermine, Burnside, Dubawnt and Back.
-Reached by floatplane from Yellowknife, paddling them involves weeks of adventure – and provides a lifetime of stories.
+These iconic waterways - the Thelon, Coppermine, Burnside, Dubawnt and Back - are rich in history, legend and beauty.

 Here, the forest dwindles to sticks and the Subarctic and Arctic collide.
 The beasts of the Barrens are a strange mash-up of the polar and the boreal: Muskoxen and moose, caribou and grizzlies, beavers and wolverines, ptarmigans and geese.
-For wildlife-watchers, this place is a strange paradise, intriguing to behold.
+This place is a strange paradise, intriguing to behold.

 Think autumn colours are pretty in New England?
-Then you’ve gotta see the Barrenlands in August and September.
-Imagine a landscape of infinite crimson, as a million delicate flowers explode into colour and berries erupt on every bush.
-Photographers make pilgrimages here every year, to capture this radiant spectacle.
-You can join them, on tours or independent adventures.
+The Barrenlands in August and September turn crimson, as a million delicate flowers explode into colour and berries erupt on every bush.

 Thriving at the cusp of the Barrenlands, placid Wekweètì is one of the North’s most scenic communities.
 The tiny Tłįchǫ settlement huddles among sandy eskers and tiny pines not far from the treeline – our closest community to the caribou country northeast of Great Slave Lake.